gre/react-native-view-shot/README.md

 # react-native-view-shot

-Snapshot a view and save to an image.
+Snapshot a React Native view and save it to an image.

 The image will be stored in a temporary file that will only exist for as long as the app is running.